 My name is Faraz Azhar.
 Born in Karachi, Pakistan, and currently living in Dubai, United Arab Emirates.
-I have been into photography since not too long ago and it started off as a hobby with a basic point and shoot camera.
+I have been into photography since 2012 and it started off as a hobby with a basic point and shoot camera.

 I have been traveling around the world photographing nature, landscapes, city and architecture, and sometimes wild life.
 Like all other travellers, I can’t wait to go onto my next travel as soon as I return back home from my last one.
 Recently I’ve ventured into events, weddings and studio photography as well.